DeshyDan/Whatsapp-Group-Mood-Monitor/README.md

 - Use data to plot changes in the mood in a given period.
 (More insights could be generated.
 Check [TO DO Section](#to-dos-🤔🤔))

 For a more indepth explanation of the world read this **[DOC](docs/README.md)**
+## Current limitations
+- Scraping Whatsapp is not an easy workout.
+Currently, the number of chats scraped is limited to the chats that are loaded without syncing.
+This can be solved by waiting for the client to sync with server.

 ## To Dos 🤔🤔